AndrewidRizk/AndrewidRizk/README.md

 ### Bio 🙋‍♂️
 - A second year student in York University 📖
 - Born and raised in Egypt ☥
-- I Moved to Canada when I was 17 🍁
+- I moved to Canada when I was 17 🍁
 - My zodiac sign is Taurus ♉
 -  I’m currently working in Amazon YYZ1 🔭
--  I’m contenusly learning a new codes and tools🌱
+-  I’m continuously learning a new coding languesges and tools🌱
 -  I'm working on new projects 🏗

 ### Things I am passionate about